h2oai/steam/docs/README.md

 		cd steam--linux-amd64
 		java -jar var/master/assets/jetty-runner.jar --port 8811 var/master/assets/ROOT.war

-2. Open another terminal window, then start Steam on the master server (the compilation server that will run the POJOs).
+2. Open another terminal window and ssh to the machine running YARN.

+3. Change directories to the Steam directory (either **steam--linux-amd64** or **steam--darwin-amd64**), then start Steam on the master server (the compilation server that will run the POJOs).
 For example, the following commands will start Steam on localhost.
 Note that the port value must match the port specified when starting the Jetty server.

 		./steam serve master --compilation-service-address="localhost:8811"